niplav/site/spans.md

 (and maybe even acquire some datasets) and perform a meta-analysis.

 * [Wilson & Korn 2007](./doc/psychology/attention_span/attention_during_lectures_beyond_ten_minutes_wilson_korn_2007.pdf) report several different measures of attention span during lectures: the amount of notes taken over time<!--TODO: McKeachie (1986, 1999)-->, observation of the students by an author of one study<!--TODO: Lloyd 1968--> or two independent observers in another study<!--TODO: Johnstone and Percival (1976)-->, retention of material after the lecture<!--TODO: McLeish 1986-->, self-report in 5-minute intervals during the lecture<!--TODO: Stuard & Rutherford 1978-->, and heart rate<!--TODO: Bligh 2000-->.
 They also note that "Researchers use behaviors such as fidgeting, doodling, yawning, and looking around as indicators of inattentiveness (e.g., Frost, 1965; Johnstone & Percival, 1976)."
-* [Plude et al. 1994]() review how selective attention develops during a human life.
-For measuring attentino, they mainly focus on studies using reaction time as a metric—the speed at which an action occurs as a result of a changing stimulus: eye movement patterns of infants, simple tests such as pressing a button on a changing (often visual) stimulus, the influence of irrelevant visual stimuli at the periphery on a task performed at the centre of the visual field, judging similarity of stimuli at various distances in the visual field!--Enns and Girgus, 1985-->, responding to a target stimulus surrounded by interfering distractor stimuli, and determining whether a visual target item is present or absent<!--TODO: continue-->.
+* [Plude et al. 1994](./doc/psychology/attention_span/the_development_of_selective_attention_plude_et_al_1994.pdf) review how selective attention develops during a human life.
+For measuring attention, they mainly focus on studies using reaction time as a metric—the speed at which an action occurs as a result of a changing stimulus: eye movement patterns of infants, simple tests such as pressing a button on a changing (often visual) stimulus, the influence of irrelevant visual stimuli at the periphery on a task performed at the centre of the visual field, judging similarity of stimuli at various distances in the visual field<!--Enns and Girgus, 1985-->, responding to a target stimulus surrounded by interfering distractor stimuli, and determining whether a visual target item is present or absent<!--TODO: continue-->.
 They also mention skin conductance (measuring arousal)<!--TODO: continue-->.
 	* They also mention studies investigating the time required for attentional switching in acoustic contexts: "Pearson and Lane (1991a) studied the time course of the attention-shifting process between lists and also found large age-related improvements between 8 and 11 years.
 Whereas 8-year-olds required more than 3.5 s to completely switch from monitoring one list to another, 11-year-olds and adults appeared to complete the switch in less than 2.5 seconds."

-But, as it stands, I don't think that such a metric exists`$_{35\%}$`:
-The set of listed measures I found appears to be too heterogenous and mostly not quantitative enough for me to pick and drill down on.
+But, as it stands, I don't think that such an instrument exists`$_{35\%}$`: The set of listed measures I found appears to be too heterogenous and mostly not quantitative enough for me to pick one and drill down on.

 What Are the Existing Investigations?
 -------------------------------------